mengwanguc/ReedSolomonEC/README.md

     - `OUTPUT_PATH = "data/<desired_filename>.csv"`
     - `MAX_N = 50` (for configurations with number of data chunks from 1 to 50)
     - `MAX_K = 10` (for configurations with number of parity chunks from 1 to 10)
-2. In the terminal, change the current working directory to the `scripts` directory using the following command:
+2. In the terminal, change the current working directory to the `scripts/` directory using the following command:
     ```
     $  cd scripts/
     ```